eellak/diadikasies-wiki-to-BPMN/README.md

 -BPMN is saved as a .bpmn file in a Mediawiki repository (i.e. folder)

--BPMN information is "linked" back -depends on user permissions and tokens created- to original wiki-page as follows:
+-BPMN information is "linked" back -depends on user permissions and tokens created

+	- to original wiki-page as follows:

 	-A link to the produced .bpmn file

 	-An image/diagram (of state 0) of the produced BMPN

 -BPMN representation is depicted to users, through an appropriate on-line tool